 NB Don’t scratch or grind because you’ll damage the nail bed.

-It’s hard to imagine such a perfect French manicure made of any other material but gel.
+It’s hard to imagine such perfect French tip nails made of any other material but gel.
 Being one of the classic gel nails designs, it’s extremely versatile and looks flattering on any nail shape.
-You can opt for a square stiletto, for example, which makes the classic French bold and stylish.
-The smile line goes deep and the arch is quite curved.
+You can opt for square stiletto French gel nails, for example, which can be quite bold and stylish.
+The French tip line goes deep and the arch is quite curved.

-If you prefer more solid coverage, you may, of course, go with a single color.
-However, why not to make it a little more varied by combining several different colors?
-If you’re not confident in your color-matching skills, just ensure the colors you choose belong to the same color spectrum.
-In case you still hesitate what colors to choose, help yourself with the Pantone Matching System.
+If you prefer something with more solid coverage, you may, of course, go with a single color on trendy short gel nails or long nails.
+You can however get creative by mixing several colors in your designs.
+If you’re not confident in your colour-matching skills, just ensure the colors you choose, belong to the same colour spectrum.
+If you are still hesitating about what colors to choose, you can get help from the Pantone Matching System.
+Try white gel nails with colors like blue or red gel nails.